SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 SFA.DAS.*.Commands
 SFA.DAS.*.Commands.UnitTests
 ```
+Try to organise your commands in individual folders.
+Each folder should contain:
+* Your command.
+* Your handler.
+* Your command validator.

 ##### Data projects
 Use this project for classes that implement the repository pattern for data access.
-This uses abstract methods to access or modify data without having a direct reliance on an actual database.
 ```
 SFA.DAS.*.Data
 SFA.DAS.*.Data.UnitTests
 ```
+The repository pattern uses abstract methods to access or modify data without having a direct reliance on an actual database.
+You should create one file per repository, with each file containing all the expected actions that can be performed on that repository.

 ##### Database projects
 Use this project for database scripts (.sql) for things like creating tables and adding indexes for your solution.